-Yet–whether a couple divorce or not–statistics show that resolving the conflict is always the best outcome.
+Whether you stay or go, statistics show that resolving the conflict is always the best outcome.

 How We Resolved Our Differences

-Once I determined that our family would not be divided, I eventually discovered that the business world had far better advice—on just about every level—than the soft-boiled romantic platitudes generally offered to families.
+Once I determined that simply separating would not solve our problems, I discovered that the business world had far better advice—on just about every level—than the soft-boiled romantic platitudes families are generally offered.

 Help!
 My Family Is In Crisis

-The Love Safety Net is a family-run, independent business that does not serve corporate, government or legal agencies but speaks directly to individuals and families in need.
-For 15 years we have been online offering an inexpensive and private alternative to marriage counselling and divorce.
+The Love Safety Net is a family-run, independent business that does not serve corporate, government or legal agencies but speaks directly to individuals and families in crisis.
+For 15 years we have been online offering an inexpensive and private alternative to divorce and marriage counseling.

-The experience shared with us by those following our recommendations has provided us with nearly 2 thousand positive testimonials to date.
+The experience shared with us by our readers has provided nearly 2 thousand positive testimonials.
 Our work also helped change the definition of Narcissistic Personality Disorder in the currentwhich now admits the need for more research.